History of infrastructure development in Bathurst: Railway infrastructure expansion

 In line with Bathurst's status as the main regional station the railway environs were lit by gas lamps in 1878, the gas lighting of the railway facilities continued until 1934.
 In 1890 a major expansion of the railway facilities were approved, these included a second passenger platform with underground pedestrian subway, two mainlines, extra shunting tracks, and a new Signal Box.

 By 1896, Bathurst had become a major rail facility with a locomotive depot housing 100 locomotives and a staff of 400.
 Many of the railway staff lived in an area known as Milltown which was close to the depot on the northern side of the railway line By 1916 the locomotive depot had become a major steam engine overhaul workshop and catered for all locomotives assigned to the west of the mountains.

 In 1910 the Railway was operating a Gas Works for railway purposes in the Bathurst railway yards.

 To cater for ever increasing rail traffic volumes a second mainline track was constructed to provide two tracks from Sydney to Bathurst.
 The final duplication works joined at Wallerawang, the current end of double track, and was extended first to Sodwalls completed in 1915, then Locksley, next to Raglan and finally, Raglan to Kelso in 1922.

 In 1929 the locomotive depot alone had 509 employees.
 There were also 300 employed on the Permanent Way Branch, and a further 89 in the Traffic Branch.
 In the 1920s there were approximately 850 Bathurst Railway staff.

 After many years of lobbying the Railway Commissioners to improve the lighting of the railway yard and station environs, electric lighting was finally switched on in 1934, replacing the old gas lighting in use from the early days.

 On 4 September 1946 the old level crossing gates at the rail crossing on Russell Street were replaced by a new road underpass.
 This reduced delays to pedestrians and road users when trains were crossing the road.
+The project included a new electro-mechanical signal box located on the extended east end of number 1 platform.
+The old fully mechanical signal box on the east end of number 2 platform was decommissioned and removed.